pearcej/cpp4python/_sources/Cpp4Python/firstcppprogram.rst

 When the compiler does the translation it can find many different kinds of errors.
 For example if you make a typo or forget to declare a variable the compiler will find these and point them out to you before you ever run the program.
-We will look at some examples of compiler errors shortly.
-Chances are you may create some on your own very soon too.
+We will look at some examples of  errors that the compiler catches shortly.
+Chances are you may create some on your own very soon too, but first let's talk about each of the statements in a C++ program.

 Using headers and libraries
 ---------------------------

 Preprocessor directives in C++ appear as statements preceded by the hash sign #.
 These tell the preprocessor which file, header or library to make available to the compiler.
-For example, #include <iostream> will make sure that the iostream library is available at compile time.
+For example, ``#include <iostream>`` will make sure that the ``iostream`` library is available at compile time.
-Here, the term header is used for a type of C++ file that contains definitions of functions and variables, but not the function implementations.
+Here, the term *header* is used for a type of C++ file that contains definitions of functions and variables, but not the function implementations.

-You can think of the `#include` statement in C++ as working a little bit like the ``import ...`` statement in Python.
+You can think of the ``#include ...`` statement in C++ as working a bit like the ``import ...`` statement in Python.
-Python's `import` statement directly accesses the code written in another file while the ``#include`` statement in C++ copies classes and functions from another file.
+Python's ``import`` statement directly accesses the code written in another file while the ``#include`` statement in C++ copies classes and functions from another file.

 In Python, an import statement looks like: